Torvaney/ggsoccer/README.md

 #### Custom data

-To plot data for a dataset not provided is also possible. ggsoccer just requires a pitch specification.
+To plot data for a dataset not provided, ggsoccer just requires a pitch specification.
 This is a list containing the required pitch dimensions:

 ``` r
 pitch_custom <- list(